cronologic-de/ug_timetaggermodule/source/hardware.rst

 signal standard, as listed below.

 :sup:`1`\ PCIe
-    Differential signals compliant with the PCIe standard.
+    Differential signals compliant with the PCIe_CEM standard.

 :sup:`2`\ LVCMOS33
     For input signals, V\ :sub:`IL` and V\ :sub:`IH` specify the